GabrielAlacchi/expressjs-react-boilerplate/README.md

-# expressjs-react-boilerplate
+# Express React Boilerplate

 Boilerplate for developing with an express backend and react frontend.
 Using gulp as a task runner.
-The structure of the Gulpfile is built from this article: http://jpsierens.com/tutorial-gulp-javascript-2015-react/ respek goes out to the guy who wrote it.
+Webpack to bundle, and BrowserSync

 # Setup